chiserinn/Personal-Python-Projects/README.md

 Here is a list of a bunch of tiny beginner coding projects I went through while learning python.

-List of Topics Covered:
-- Object oriented Programming
-- Dictionary
-- Lists

-List of Topics I've Made Practice Projects For:
+List of Topics I've Covered & Made Practice Projects For:
 - Variables
 - Data Types
 - Loops
 - Functions
 - If Statements

+List of Topics Covered:
+- Object oriented Programming
+- Dictionary
+- Lists

 List of Topics not Covered Yet:
 - Algorithms and Data Structures